DFE-Digital/github-actions/restore-postgres-backup/README.md

 - `app-name`: Name of the aks app deployment (Required)
 - `cluster`: AKS cluster to use, test or production (Required)
 - `azure-credentials`: A JSON string containing service principle credentials (Required)
-- `backup-file`: Name of the source backup file that is being restored (Required)
+- `backup-file`: Name of the source backup file that is being restored, including full file extension (Required)

 ## Example